 Simply put: vacation rental insurance is more expensive than homeowners insurance.
-There are three reasons:
+Here’s why:

 - The home sits empty for extended periods of time.
-That means there’s an increased chance of damages when people aren’t around.
+That means there’s an increased chance of damage when people aren’t around.

-- Renters have different interests than a primary homeowner and just aren’t as careful as you would be.
-This involves a higher risk which translates to more expensive premiums.
+- Renters aren’t the homeowner, so they aren’t as careful as you would be.
+This involves a higher risk, which translates to more expensive premiums.